 As the name says, it is a one room cabin.
 It has windows and two sets of bunk beds.
 One set of bunk beds was a single over a double so it can sleep up to 5.
 My husband and I snagged the double and the kids both snagged the top bunks making for two happy kids.
 There was a desk area and chair along with a bench and an area to hang or shelf things.

 The outside porch was very nice with a swinging seat to relax in and we enjoyed the fire pit that night for making s’mores.
 There was also a water spigot, a picnic table, and a grill for our use.
 We even had free wifi.

-Twin Mountain Mt.
-Washington KOA
+Twin Mountain / Mt.
+Washington KOA Review

 The Twin Mountain Mt.
 Washington KOA is an award-winning campground in the heart of New Hampshire’s scenic White Mountains and it has nice amenities.